 Structure and Operations

-The Committee shall have direct responsibility to:
+In furtherance of the Committee's purpose, the Committee shall have direct responsibility to:

-- Report the results of annual performance evaluation of the CEO at an executive session of non-management directors;
+- Report the results of the annual performance evaluation of the CEO at an executive session of non-management directors;

 - Review and reassess this charter on a periodic basis and recommend any proposed changes to the Board; and